-art 17 - Maintenance Notes
+Maintenance Notes

 Customer Installation Record Form

-The following form should be completed by the qualified installer / service technician for you to keep as a record of the installation in case of a warranty claim.
-After reading the important notes at the bottom of the page, please also sign this document.
+The following form should be complete warranty claim.
+After reading the impor d by the qualified installer / service technician for you to keep as a record of the installation in case of a tant notes at the bottom of the page, please also sign this document.

 Customer's Name

 Date of Installation

 Installation Address

 Product Name / Serial Number(s)

 Comments

 Installer's Code / Name

 Installers Phone Number

 Signed by Installer

 Signed by Customer

 Installation Notes